Follow TV Tropes

 • Ruby Quest is more or less about taking some cute animal people and then breaking them physically and mentally in horrible, horrible ways.

 • Sonichu unintentionally falls into this.
-It looks a lot like something your seven year old child would draw, with characters that are a combination of Sonic The Hedgehog and Pokémon, an Author Avatar that is the mayor of the town, and cartoony villains.
+It looks a lot like something your seven year old child would draw, with characters that are a combination of ones from Sonic the Hedgehog and Pokémon, an Author Avatar that is the mayor of the town, and cartoony villains.
 However, it features graphic sex scenes and true to this trope, scenes where a bunch of Internet trolls are tortured to death, including one getting drilled in the groin by a little girl.

 • Considering how cute most of the doctors at Sparklecare are, it's easy to forget that almost all of them are Mad Doctors who torment or kill their patients with no remorse.